Huncho-J/SwapCentral-Sale/README.md

 # SwapCentral-Sale

 # Description
 SwapCentral is a decentralized exchange for ERC20 cryptocurrencies.
-This project functions as an ICO or CrowdSale of the DEX platform.
-The project is still in its initial, phase and is meant to document my progress when it comes to my  understanding of DEFI and DAPP Development as I add to my knowledge.
+This project functions as an ICO or CrowdSale for the DEX platform.
+The project is still in its initial phase and is meant to document my progress.

 - The ICO/CrowdSale site is hosted on: https://huncho-j.github.io/SwapCentral-Sale/
 - The MVP for the Exchange is located in it's own repo: https://github.com/Huncho-J/SwapCentral.git